 Granted, for only two hosts that doesn’t achieve much, but with only a few more hosts it can quickly make quite a big difference.
 The advantages of the rules-based configuration are obvious:

-The concept is clearly recognisable and can be reliably implemented.
+The policy is clearly recognizable and can be reliably implemented.

-You can change the concept at any time without needing to handle thousands of data sets.
+You can change the policy at any time without needing to handle thousands of data sets.

 Exceptions are always still possible, but are documented in the form of rules.

 The incorporation of new hosts is simple and less fault-prone.